Bukayo Saka: Club career

-Arsenal

 Early career

 Having previously played for youth teams of Watford, Saka joined Arsenal's Hale End academy at the age of seven.

-In a 2020 interview Arsenal U16 coach Trevor Bumstead stated; "Bukayo always stood out in the younger teams.
-He was a fantastic decision maker.
+In 2020, the Arsenal U16 coach Trevor Bumstead said: "Bukayo always stood out in the younger teams.
+He was a fantastic decisionmaker.
 He knew when to beat people and when to pass, as well as having brilliant physical attributes and really good character and personality."
-Once he turned 17 years old, Saka was given a professional contract by Arsenal and promoted to the under-23 side.
+Once he turned 17 years old, Saka signed a professional contract with Arsenal and was promoted to the under-23 team.

-On 29 November 2018, Saka made his first-team debut for Arsenal in their UEFA Europa League match against Vorskla Poltava, he came on as a 68th minute substitute for Aaron Ramsey.
+On 29 November 2018, Saka made his first-team debut for Arsenal in their UEFA Europa League match against Vorskla Poltava, coming on as a 68th-minute substitute for Aaron Ramsey.
 On 13 December, Saka made his first full home debut for Arsenal in their Europa League match against Qarabağ.
 On 1 January 2019, Saka made his debut in the Premier League in a 4–1 win against Fulham after coming on for Alex Iwobi in the 83rd minute.
 He became the first player born in 2001 to play in a Premier League match.
+He was an unused substitute in the 2019 UEFA Europa League final 4–1 defeat against Chelsea on 29 May, receiving a runners-up medal.